1. DENTAL IMPLANTS

 Dental bridges can also be used together with implants to replace a few missing teeth with the difference that instead of relying on natural teeth for support of the bridge, these implanted-supported bridges will rely on the implant (which is a metal structure that has been fused to the bone) for support.

-Procedure involved in the making of a bridge:
+What is the procedure involved in the making of a bridge?

 Your general dental practitioner will first assess and do a thorough evaluation of your oral health and needs.
 Once that has been done and both you and the dentist have decided on using a dental bridge as the treatment option, the dentist will begin to prepare the natural teeth that is used for the support.